-National Geographic recently announced its annual Best of the World list, which highlights 21 unmissable places to visit in 2017.
-Chengdu was included, as the only city in China to be on the list.
+National Geographic recently released its annual Best of the World list, which highlights 21 must-see destinations in 2017.
+Chengdu was the only Chinese city to be included on the list.
+Chengdu was chosen for its fantastic food, intriguing history, and fascinating culture.
+Chengdu, a city with a history of over 2,000 years, has a plethora of tourist attractions.

-Adorable giant pandas are savouring bamboo at the Research Base
+Adorable giant pandas are savoring bamboo at the Research Base

 One of the best-known tourist attractions in Chengdu is the Research Base of Giant Panda Breeding.
 Home to approximately 120 giant pandas and 76 red pandas, this research base strives to get these sexually reluctant pandas to breed.
 Spring (March to May) is the mating season for these giant pandas and they have their tiny newborns in autumn or winter.